Climate change in the Philippines: Agriculture

 Agriculture is one of the Philippines' largest sectors and will continue to be adversely impacted by the effects of climate change.
 The agriculture sector employs 35% of the working population and generated 13% of the country's GDP in 2009.
 The two most important crops, rice and corn, account for 67% of the land under cultivation and stand to see reduced yields from heat and water stress.
 In addition to these challenges, the agricultural sector in the Philippines has also been significantly impacted by the drought conditions induced by El Niño.
 This phenomenon has led to considerable agricultural losses, estimated at about 4.4 billion pesos ($76.2 million).
 Nearly 78,000 hectares of agricultural land, predominantly used for rice cultivation, have been affected.
 Rice, wheat, and corn crops are expected to see a 10% decrease in yield for every 1 °C increase over a 30 °C average annual temperature.

 Increases in extreme weather events will have devastating effects on agriculture.
 Typhoons (high winds) and heavy rainfall contribute to the destruction of crops, reduced soil fertility, altered agricultural productivity through severe flooding, increased runoff, and soil erosion.
 Droughts and reduced rainfall lead to increased pest infestations that damage crops as well as an increased need for irrigation.
 Rising sea levels increases salinity which leads to a loss of arable land and irrigation water.

 All of these factors contribute to higher prices of food and an increased demand for imports, which hurt the general economy as well as individual livelihoods.
 From 2006 to 2013, the Philippines experienced a total of 75 disasters that cost the agricultural sector $3.8 billion in loss and damages.
 Typhoon Haiyan alone cost the Philippines' agricultural sector an estimated US$724 million after causing 1.1 million tonnes of crop loss and destroying 600,000 ha of farmland.
 The agricultural sector is expected to see an estimated annual GDP loss of 2.2% by 2100 due to climate impacts on agriculture.
+The Department of Agriculture says 500,000 to 600,000 metric tons in palay production is lost each year to heavy rain and flooding.
+In 2025, amid the need for funds for irrigation infrastructure, concerns were raised regarding corruption in the flood control projects scandal in the Philippines.